MuditJ/csv-extraction-utility/README.md

 Steps:

+Clone this repository and cd into the directory

 Ideally, create a virtual environment before starting: python3 -m venv env source env/bin/activate

+Now, start a Python session.

 From the base directory, the utility tool can be run from the commandline after import: from csv_extract import extract_fields